#961 District of Columbia · 2026

 Boundary Signal

-Neighbors span three CDI zones.
-The 50-point drop to Arlington County, VA marks a cross-border distress gradient.
+Neighbors span three CDI score labels.
+The 56-point drop to Arlington County, VA marks a cross-border distress gradient.

 County Distress Index cluster map.
-District of Columbia, District of Columbia and its neighbors colored by distress zone.
+District of Columbia, District of Columbia and its neighbors colored by county distress score label.

 — Ross Kilburn, Founder, American Default Research